bitnami/charts/bitnami/node/README.md

 Once the instance has been provisioned in Azure, a new secret should have been automatically created with the connection parameters for your application.

-Deploy the helm chart enabling the Azure external database makes the following assumptions:
+Deploying the helm chart enabling the Azure external database makes the following assumptions:
   - You would want an Azure CosmosDB MongoDB database
-  - Your application uses DATABASE_HOST, DATABASE_PORT, DATABASE_USER and DATABASE_PASSWORD environment variables to connect to the database.
+  - Your application uses DATABASE_HOST, DATABASE_PORT, DATABASE_USER, DATABASE_PASSWORD, and DATABASE_NAME environment variables to connect to the database.

 You can read more about the kubernetes service catalog at https://github.com/kubernetes-bitnami/service-catalog